Palace Theatre (New York City): Decline

 The circuit became Keith–Albee–Orpheum in 1925 and it acquired film companies the following year.
 With the Great Depression came a rise in the popularity of film and radio, and vaudeville saw a steep decline.
-The Paramount Theatre (1926) and Roxy Theatre (1927) in particular were major competitors to the Palace.
-Many bills at the Palace were held for several consecutive weeks due to their popularity, which turned away subscription holders, and many acts demanded increased salaries.
+The Paramount Theatre of 1926 and Roxy Theatre of 1927, in particular, were major competitors to the Palace.
+Many bills were held at the Palace for several consecutive weeks due to their popularity, which turned away subscription holders who wished for more variety; furthermore, many acts demanded increased salaries.
 After Keith–Albee–Orpheum merged with RCA and the Film Booking Office to form RKO Pictures in 1928, the circuit's vaudeville houses became movie houses.
 In 1929, the Keith's booking office relocated from the fifth floor of the office wing to the sixth.

 To attract vaudeville-goers, the Palace added an electric piano in the lobby and colored lights in the auditorium during the late 1920s.
 Vaudeville was still popular as late as 1931, when Kate Smith had a ten-week-long run.
 After considering a three-a-day production, the Palace moved to four shows a day in May 1932 and lowered its admission prices.
 A fifth show was subsequently added, but this failed to increase the number of attendees.